Go to main content

 J. Bouyat

-This course offers a comprehensive comparative introduction to the political study of state-sponsored forms of othering, with a particular focus on racism, xenophobia and sexism.
-It draws on interdisciplinary theoretical and empirical research in the social sciences - principally political science, history, sociology, anthropology and geography - to analyze various processes of othering, offering both a historical and contemporary perspective on the role of state institutions in the "making and deconstruction of the Other".
-Adopting a comparative approach, the course highlights the similarities and differences of these processes across various contexts, notably in Europe, North America and Africa.
-In so doing, it aims to decentralize students' gaze from familiar dynamics and train them in the methods of comparative politics applied to the study of alterization.
+This course offers a global comparative introduction to the political study of state-sponsored forms of othering, with a particular focus on racism, xenophobia, and sexism.
+It draws on interdisciplinary theoretical and empirical research in the social sciences-primarily in political science, history, sociology, anthropology, and geography-in order to analyze various processes of othering and to provide both historical and contemporary perspectives on the role of state institutions in the "making and unmaking of the Other."
+Using a comparative approach, the course highlights the similarities and differences of these processes across various contexts, notably in Europe, North America, and Africa.
+In doing so, it aims to shift the focus away from dynamics students may be most familiar with and to train them in the methods of Comparative Politics as applied to the study of othering.

 F. Coulomb

-For almost half a century, the process of economic globalization has profoundly transformed national economies and international relations.
-The financial crisis triggered in 2008 has amplified criticism of global finance, which is closely linked to the growing interdependence of trade on a global scale.
-Recent political developments in many parts of the world point to a return to protectionism and interventionism, while the welfare state model is being called into question in industrialized countries, and inequalities are increasing.
-International institutions and regional agreements designed to liberalize the world economy are in crisis (WTO, EU, etc.).
-On the other hand, globalization has enabled many regions of the world to emerge from underdevelopment, boosting world production and driving down prices.
-Multinational firms have been the driving force behind these transformations, promoting the international division of production processes and the spread of technology and know-how.
-But their tendency to evade taxes through tax avoidance, as well as their quest for profit, which has led to restructuring and relocation, has brought them under fire.
-This course covers all these dimensions of economic and financial globalization: the role of multinational firms, regional agreements, international institutions, world trade, foreign direct investment, financial markets... in order to better understand contemporary political and economic issues.
+For nearly half a century, the process of economic globalization has profoundly changed national economies and international relations.
+The financial crisis initiated in 2008 amplified the criticism of global finance, which is inextricably linked to the process of increasing global trade interdependencies.
+Recent political developments in several parts of the world suggest a trend towards more protectionism and interventionism, while the welfare state model is being challenged in industrialized countries and inequalities are increasing.
+International institutions and regional agreements aimed at making the world economy more liberal are in crisis (WTO, EU ...).
+On the other hand, globalization has enabled many regions of the world to emerge from underdevelopment, as well as boost world production and lower prices.
+Multinational firms have been the driving force behind these transformations, favoring the international division of productive processes and the spread of technologies and know-how.
+But their tendency to escape taxation through tax evasion as well as their quest for profit which have led to restructuring and relocation have placed them in the firing line.
+Our course focuses on all these aspects of economic and financial globalization: the role of multinational firms, regional agreements, international institutions, global trade, foreign direct investment, financial markets ... for a better understanding of contemporary political and economic issues.

 S. Saurruger or substitute

-The aim of this course is to study the organization and functioning of public and private interest groups (such as trade unions, NGOs, employers' organizations, companies and social movements) within the European Union.
-We will examine both the creation of these groups and their internal and external modes of operation.
-Public and private interests contribute to the production, definition and, above all, the perception of issues in the European Union's policy-making processes.
-This course will seek to answer the following questions: who is represented by interest groups at European level?
+The aim of this class is to study the organisation and the functioning of public and private interest groups (such as trade unions, NGOs, business organisations, firms and social movements) in the European Union.
+We will look both at the establishment of groups as well as their internal and external working methods.
+Public and private interests contribute to the generation, definition and in particular the perception of issues in the European Union policy making processes.
+This class will attempt to answer the following questions: Who is represented by interest groups at the EU level?
 Who intervenes in EU agenda-setting processes?
-How do issues emerge and are they framed by interest groups in the European arena?
-And finally, do interest groups represent a danger or a strength for the European democratic system?
-Starting from a conceptual and theoretical approach, analyzing interest groups both as a notion and as actors in comparative political systems, we will then turn to a number of case studies.
+How do problems emerge, and are framed by interest groups in the European Union realm?
+And finally, are interest groups a danger or a force for the European democratic system?
+Starting from a conceptual and theoretical approach, analysing interest groups both as a notion and as actors in comparative political systems, we will look in a second part of the class at a number of case studies.

 E. Hathaway

-This course offers a critical analysis of the responses of individuals, societies and governments to the socio-ecological complexity generated by the global environmental crisis.
-As the effects of climate change and the collapse of biodiversity intensify, Western democracies are increasingly integrating ecological issues into their policies, while facing growing vulnerabilities.
-The course explores the ideology of environmentalism, born in reaction to these crises, and focuses on green social movements and political parties that are challenging the foundations of industrialized economies.
-It is structured in two parts: the first is devoted to the key ideas and concepts of ecologism; the second examines the actors, events and institutions shaping environmental politics on a national and international scale.
-The aim is to understand how the environment is becoming a structuring political issue in contemporary democracies.
+This course offers a critical analysis of how individuals, societies, and governments respond to the socio-ecological complexity caused by the global environmental crisis.
+As the effects of climate change and biodiversity loss intensify, Western democracies increasingly incorporate environmental concerns into their policymaking, while also facing growing vulnerabilities.
+The course explores the ideology of ecologism, which emerged in response to these crises, and examines the role of green social movements and political parties in challenging industrialized economic systems.
+It is divided into two parts: the first focuses on the core ideas and concepts of ecologism; the second examines the main actors, events, and institutions shaping environmental politics nationally and globally.
+The aim is to understand how the environment has become a central political issue in contemporary democracies.

 E. Hathaway/A Richard

-This interdisciplinary course introduces the study of gendered representation in institutions of power, drawing on feminist theory and research in political science and media studies.
-It examines the evolution of women's representation and the role of gender in journalism and politics, focusing on Western democracies.
-Despite advances, women's access to spheres of power remains unequal, and gendered norms persist in institutional practices.
-The course analyzes how gender shapes the unequal representation of women, and how recent advances are challenging our conceptions of power.
-It also examines the mechanisms of women's access to power, the evolution of institutions, and the ways in which they contribute to the construction of gendered norms.
+This interdisciplinary course introduces the study of gendered representation in institutions of power, drawing on feminist theory and research from political science and media studies.
+It explores the evolution of women's representation and the role of gender within journalism and politics, focusing on Western democracies.
+Despite progress, women's access to power remains uneven, and gendered norms still shape institutional practices.
+The course examines how gender influences unequal representation and how recent gains challenge traditional understandings of power.
+It also questions how women access power, how institutions evolve, and how they contribute to constructing gendered norms.

 R. Ivermee

-This course explores the history of modern India, from the period of British colonial rule (the "Raj") to the present-day Republic of India.
-The focus is on how India was defined, first as a geographical and political space under colonial rule, and then, from the late 19th century onwards, as a nation, with the beginning of the Indian nationalist movement.
-The ideas and influence of key figures in Indian nationalism, such as Mahatma Gandhi and Jawaharlal Nehru, are examined, including their embrace of the country's religious, ethnic and linguistic diversity.
-A central question of the course is why, when political independence finally arrived in 1947, India was divided, with the creation of two independent states - India and Pakistan.
-The last two sessions focus on the creation of the Indian Republic and its evolution since 1950.
-To what extent does the vision of India espoused by early nationalist leaders such as Gandhi and Nehru endure today?
+This course explores the history of modern India from the period of British colonial rule (the "Raj") to the Republic of India today.
+Emphasis is placed on the definition of India first as a geographical and political space under colonial rule and then, from the late-nineteenth century, as a nation, as the Indian nationalist movement got underway.
+The ideas and influence of key Indian nationalist leaders like Mahatma Gandhi and Jawaharlal Nehru are examined, including their embrace of the country's religious, ethnic and linguistic diversity.
+A key concern of the course is to understand why, when political independence finally arrived in 1947, India was partitioned, with two independent states - India and Pakistan - created.
+The final two classes consider the creation of the Indian republic and its trajectory since 1950.
+To what extent does the vision of India held by early nationalist leaders like Gandhi and Nehru survive today?

 F. Bonnefoy

-The French Southern and Antarctic Lands are a French territory "at the end of the world", constituting a sui generis collectivity, created by the law of August 6, 1955.
-The TAAFs, often known to navigators and explorers for their exceptional landscapes and wildlife, are nevertheless little known to the general public.
+The French Southern and Antarctic Lands (Terres australes et antarctiques françaises - TAAF) are a French territory "at the end of the world", constituting a sui generis collectivity, created by the law of August 6, 1955.
+The TAAF, often known to navigators and explorers for their exceptional landscapes and wildlife, are nevertheless little known to the general public.
 The only French territory without a permanent population, and the only French territory so scattered and vast - stretching from the Indian Ocean to the Antarctic - this collectivity is in fact a territory of exceptions, whether in legal, political, administrative, economic, environmental or operational terms.
 This unique identity places the TAAF at the crossroads of many local, national, international and global issues.
-This course will address these specific features and analyze the place of the TAAF in its various ecosystems: History and geography, Economic issues, Geopolitical issues, Environmental issues, Scientific issues.
+This course will address these specific features and analyze the place of the TAAF in their various ecosystems: History and geography, Economic issues, Geopolitical issues, Environmental issues, Scientific issues.

 F. Frasque